-Peyote is a small, low-lying cactus that grows wild throughout the Southwestern United States and Mexico, as well as parts of Central America during healing ceremonies.
-For centuries native peoples throughout North and South America have used it, Historians have confirmed that peyote was used by the Aztecs and other pre-Columbian cultures “for magical, therapeutic, and religious purposes.”
+Peyote, an ancient, and often misunderstood cactus plant is a small, low-lying cactus that grows wild throughout the Southwestern United States.
+It also grows in Mexico as well as parts of Central America where it is used during healing ceremonies.
+For centuries native peoples throughout North and South America have used it.

 Peyote contains mescaline, a naturally occurring psychedelic alkaloid of the phenethylamine class.
 It’s the same chemical found in chocolate, however, hallucinogenic effects that users report are similar to those experienced while on LSD or psilocybin.

 According to the National Institute on Drug Abuse, peyote use can cause a rapid increase in both body temperature and heart rate.
 Users might also experience flushing, profound sweating, and a lack of physical co-ordination (known as ataxia), which in turn can lead to risk-taking and self-destructive behaviors that can result in injury or death.

 Typically the bitter, tough ‘buttons’ of the peyote cactus are cut and dried, then the active ingredients are extracted through being chewed or soaked in water, however, some users report using peyote in other forms as well.
 Alternative ways of using peyote include;